ssenmosip/mosip-temp-documentation/FRS-Registration-Processor.md

 ### 3.1.1 Sanity Check
 After the packets received from the Registration Client, the system performs the sanity check as follows:
 1. **Authentication** - Authenticates the packet whether it is received from the verified source.
 2. **Virus Scan** - Performs a virus scan of that received packet and  move it to the DMZ file System.
-Refer to the below process:
+Refer below for the process:
    * Sends the byte array of the encrypted packet to the virus scanner.
    * If the virus scanner finds a virus, then the system rejects the packet.
    * Sends the byte array of the encrypted packet received to decrypt the Packet.